sandarutharuneth/midjourney-bot/README.md

 ### Public Usage
 You must keep the credits and must mention this repository or links to code authors [@sandarutharuneth](https://github.com/sandarutharuneth), [@oelin](https://github.com/oelin)
-Or we will issue a DMCA for the takedown.
+Or we will issue a DMCA for the code.
 Please respect the code authours and keep the credits.

 <h6 align="center">©️ Project Razer</h6>